-Strawberries are in season here in Oregon, making it a fabulous summer dessert to celebrate the long sunny days.
-But if strawberries aren’t available in your area, you can use frozen strawberries, which are sometimes more easy to find.
+Strawberries are in season in the summer here in Oregon, making this pie a fabulous summer dessert to celebrate the long sunny days.
+But if strawberries aren't available in your area, you can use frozen strawberries, which are sometimes more easy to find.
 Just cook the frozen strawberries for about twice as long until they soften and release a lot of their juices.

 What is Strawberry Pie Filling Made of?

 This strawberry pie filling is made from simple ingredients including strawberries, oranges, brown sugar and cinnamon.
 Both the juice and zest of an orange are used to add a bright, citrus flavor to this homemade pie.